By Les Mottosky

 A wild sport is rising in popularity; nearly by the week.
 It's pushing the limits of the human spirit, potential and endurance.
 The societal shift of 2020 and the storytelling-fuel of social media has the extreme-ish sport of ultra-racing in a period of explosive growth.

-Running experienced a massive resurgence as the result of gyms, yoga studios and cross-fit gyms shutting down in the Spring of 2020.
+Running experienced a massive resurgence as the result of gyms, yoga studios and cross-fit gyms shutting down in 2020.
 And it hasn't slowed down.
 Even a form of cross-fit has adapted and expanded to include a focus on running.
-A new competitive fitness sport called Hyrox has woven a five mile run into the lifting pushing, pulling and puking.
+A new competitive fitness sport called Hyrox has woven a five mile run into the lifting pushing, pulling and puking of cross-fit.

 Nearly all categories of running have grown in recent years.
 Including those ultra-races.
-These generally sell-out in minutes and on race day, hundreds of runners gather at a start line at a ridiculously early hour.
+Participation in one of these races generally sells-out in minutes and on race day, hundreds of runners gather at a start line at a ridiculously early hour, headlamps a glowing.
 Common distances include 50 KM, 50 miles, 100 KM and 100 miles, where athletes run mountain trails, desert flats and even some roads.
 Depends on the race and where it is.

 One of the more extreme races is called the Cocodona 250 in Arizona.
-The race is generally held first week of May and race organizers recommend runners have completed at least a competitive 100 miler to enter.
+The race is generally held the first week of May and race organizers recommend runners have completed at least a competitive 100 miler to consider entering.

-The most recent race has garnered a lot of attention in an already lively community.
+The most recent Cocodona has garnered a lot of extra attention for an already lively community.

 For good reason too.

-Entrekin attributes her dominant performance to a top-notch support team driven by care and urgency, an experimental fuelling and nutrition strategy (which included – of all foods – ramen), her familiarity with the course and delusional self-belief.
+Entrekin attributes her dominant performance to a top-notch support team driven by care and urgency, an experimental fuelling and nutrition strategy (which included – of all foods – ramen), weather conditions, her familiarity with the course, delusional self-belief and a playful approach towards a ludicrous event.

 But it might be more than that.